-Daniel Sieberg is a senior marketing manager at Google overseeing media outreach efforts and an official spokesperson.
+Daniel Sieberg is a former co-founder at a blockchain-based journalism platform where he led eco-system growth and business development.
+Daniel previously helped as a senior marketing manager at Google overseeing media outreach efforts and an official spokesperson.

 He is also an Emmy-nominated and award-winning TV correspondent/host/author whose work across four continents has appeared on CBS News, CNN, ABC News (Nightline, GMA), MSNBC, BBC News, Bloomberg, Al Jazeera English, NPR, PBS, CNET, the Discovery Channel, Planet Green, Oprah.com, Details,The Dr. Oz Show, The Nate Berkus Show, and countless publications.